oracle-livelabs/oci/oke-with-agones/1-install-prerequisites/1-install-prerequisites.md

 In order to complete this workshop you will need to have the necessary tooling to connect to and deploy OCI resources.

-You will be using Terraform to deploy OCI and will also need the OCI CLI.
+You will be using Terraform to deploy to OCI and will also need the OCI CLI.

 Estimated Time: 15 minutes